 EH2.1 Green Infrastructure corridors such as woodland and well maintained hedgerows provide important wildlife habitats and cover for migration of wildlife.
-The parish of Aldingbourne has a number of small copses, old orchards, mature hedgerows, ponds, watercourses and similar habitats hosting a variety of wildlife.
-These have potential to enhance biodiversity within the parish and provide important connections between the South Downs and the coast, if they are better connected and widened in certain places to form wildlife corridors.
+The Parish of Aldingbourne has a number of small copses, old orchards, mature hedgerows, ponds, watercourses and similar habitats hosting a variety of wildlife, including eight species of bat.
+These have potential to enhance biodiversity within the Parish and provide important connections between the South Downs and the coast, if they are better connected and widened in certain places to form wildlife corridors.